-The artists was born on 7 May 1967.
-He started learning to play the piano when he was 5 under the eye of his grandmother Stanis┼éawa.
-When he was 7, he started his education at the Primary Musical School in Pozna┼ä and then continued at the Pozna┼ä Musical Secondary School.
-In 1992, he graduated from the Ignacy Jan Paderewski Musical Academy in Pozna┼ä in the master piano class of professor Waldemar Andrzejewski.
+Markiewicz was born on 7 May 1967.
+He began learning to play the piano when he was just five years old, under the eye of his grandmother Stanis┼éawa.
+When he was seven, he started his education at the Primary Music School in Pozna┼ä, and continued at the Pozna┼ä Musical Secondary School.
+In 1992, he graduated from the Ignacy Jan Paderewski Musical Academy in the piano masterclass of Prof. Waldemar Andrzejewski.

-In 1999, Maciej Markiewicz met Axel Zwingenberger, a famous German pianist, one of the best known artists playing boogie-woogie and blues.
-Since then, full of fascination, he has started to thoroughly study the arcana and technique of this music style.
-This brought joint concerts in Germany and other European countries.
+In 1999, Maciej Markiewicz met Axel Zwingenberger, a famous German pianist, one of the best-known artists playing boogie-woogie and blues.
+Since then, full of fascination, he thoroughly studied the arcana and technique of this music style.
+This has led to joint concerts in Germany and other European countries.

-During the last ten years Maciej Markiewicz gave a lot of concerts with well-known pianists, including Axel Zwingenberger mentioned above, Vince Weber, Frank Muschalle, Joja Wendt, Gottfried Boettger, either playing solo or in a company of a few pianos.
-An interesting artistic experiment was to participate in piano concerts held in a historical train "Konzertexpress" as part of the "Festival on the rail tracks” in Germany.
-The pianist was several times invited to take part as an honorary guest in an international festival Boogie Woogie Connection in Hamburg.
-These concerts resulted e.g. in the following records “Boogie-woogie live" and "Classic meets boogie".
+During the last ten years Maciej Markiewicz performed many concerts with well-known pianists, including the aforementioned Axel Zwingenberger, Vince Weber, Frank Muschalle, Joja Wendt, and Gottfried Boettger, either playing solo or in a company.
+An interesting artistic experiment was to participate in piano concerts held in a historical train "Konzertexpress" as part of the "Festival on the Rail Tracks" in Germany.
+The pianist was invited, several times, to take part as an honorary guest in the international festival Boogie Woogie Connection in Hamburg.
+These concerts resulted in such records as "Boogie-woogie live" and "Classic meets boogie".

-Apart from duo concerts or concerts for several pianos, Maciej Markiewicz is all the time giving solo concerts in Germany, Austria, Switzerland, the Netherlands, Belgium, Russia, the Czech Republic etc. He was invited a few times as a Guest Entertainer to ships of OCEANIA CRUISES, an American cruise line.
-He also played at the Hamburg stadium for an audience of thousands on the occasion of “Rettung fuer FC St. Pauli” and at the opening ceremony of the world's largest computer fairs CeBIT in Hanover.
+Aside from duo concerts or concerts involving several pianists, Maciej Markiewicz regularly performs solo concerts in such places as; Germany, Austria, Switzerland, the Netherlands, Belgium, Russia, The Czech Republik, and more.
+He was invited a few times as a guest entertainer aboard the ship of Oceania Cruises, an American cruise line.
+He also played at the Hamburg stadium for the audience of thousands for "Rettung fuer FC St. Pauli", and at the opening ceremony of the world's largest computer fair CeBIT in Hanover.
 Gerhard Schroeder, Chancellor of Germany was a special guest at the concert.

-In Poland, the artist has performed many a times with symphonic orchestras, e.g. in the National Theatre [Teatr Narodowy] in Warsaw during the Grand Gala of Polish Business Leaders [Wielka Gala Liderów Polskiego Biznesu] organised by the Business Center Club, in the Grand Theatre [Teatr Wielki] in Pozna┼ä, ┼üód┼║, Gda┼äsk and Katowice.
-His arrangements aroused great enthusiasm.
+In Poland, the artist has performed many a times with symphonic orchestras, e.g. in the National Theatre (Teatr Narodowy) in Warsaw during the Grand Gala of Polish Business Leaders (Wielka Gala Liderów Polskiego Biznesu) organised by the Business Center Club; and in the Grand Theatre (Teatr Wielki) in Pozna┼ä, ┼üód┼║, Gda┼äsk and Katowice.
+His arrangements have aroused great enthusiasm.

 Maciej Markiewicz has taken part in numerous musical programmes.
-For instance, he was a guest of "Filharmonia Dowcipu” [“Humorous Philharmonic”] of Waldemar Malicki, by playing, as M2 duo, a concert for two pianos.
-When working together with Waldemar Malicki, he took part in an entertainment show “Co tu jest grane?” [“What is played here?”] presenting masterly performance of classic hits.
+For example, as a guest of "Filharmonia Dowcipu" ("Humorous Philharmonic") with Waldemar Malicki, playing as the M2 duo, a concert with two pianos.
+While working together with Waldemar Malicki, he took part in an entertainment show titled "Co tu jest grane?" ("What is played here?") presenting masterly performances of classic hits.

-Maciej Markiewicz is successfully involved as a guest in various musical projects and also co-hosts programs for e.g. business entities, entities operating in the financial sector, state and local administrative units, as part of cultural festivals, showing an unusual artistic talent combining dry wit with musical technique.
+Maciej Markiewicz is successfully involved as a guest in various musical projects, and cohosts programs for, for example, business entities, entities operating in the financial sector and state and local administrative units, as part of cultural festivals, showing an unusual artistic talent combining dry wit with musical technique.

-In his artistic career Maciej Markiewicz has worked together with a number of outstanding performers, e.g. conductor Janusz Powolny, conductor Zbigniew Górny, Grzegorz Turnau, Waldemar Malicki, Leszek Mo┼╝d┼╝er, Adam Makowicz, Hanna Banaszak, Krzysztof Piasecki, Tadeusz Ross, Ireneusz Krosny, Piotr Rubik, Marek Tomaszewski (of "Marek and Wacek” duo), Zenon Laskowik, Zbigniew Wodecki, Wies┼éaw Prz─ůdka, Maciej Stuhr, Piotr Ba┼étroczyk, etc.
+In his artistic career, Maciej Markiewicz has worked together with a number of outstanding performers, e.g. conductor Janusz Powolny, conductor Zbigniew Górny, Grzegorz Turnau, Waldemar Malicki, Leszek Mo┼╝d┼╝er, Adam Makowicz, Hanna Banaszak, Krzysztof Piasecki, Tadeusz Ross, Ireneusz Krosny, Piotr Rubik, Marek Tomaszewski (of the "Marek & Vacek" duo), Zenon Laskowik, Zbigniew Wodecki, Wies┼éaw Prz─ůdka, Maciej Stuhr, Piotr Ba┼étroczyk, etc.

 In August 2013 Markiewicz held a piano concert as a part of The 68th International Chopin Festival in Duszniki Zdrój.
-The same month he participated in a piano show during The Hamburg Boogie Woogie Connection (this year the 25th jubilee anniversary of the Festival was celebrated).
+The same month, he participated in a piano show during The Hamburg Boogie Woogie Connection (this year the 25th jubilee anniverasy of the festival was celebrated).

-One should also mention charity concerts by the artist who has special understanding and involvement when it comes to participating in events for the children.
+One should also mention charity concerts by the artist, who has special understanding and involvement when it comes to participating in events for children.

-Maciej Markiewicz is a person with all-round talents - musician, pianist, improviser, author of texts for the stage and at the same time an excellent watercolour painter.
-As he is convinced that colours are like sounds, he has been conducting his own workshop "Akwarela” [Watercolour painting] for many years.
-Interested in popularising knowledge about Polish art by e.g. professor Wiktor Zin (with whom he studied for many years), he is constantly developing forms of plastic expression by attending lectures and courses given by painting authorities.
-He is especially fascinated by the landscape and nature topics and his works include hundreds of own open air and studio paintings.
+Maciej Markiewicz is a person with all-round talents - musician, pianist, improviser, an author of texts for the stage, and, at the same time, an excellent watercolour painter.
+As he is convinced that colours are like sounds, he has been conducting his own workshop "Akwarela" ("Watercolour painting") for many years.
+Interested in popularising knowledge about Polish art by, for example, professor Wiktor Zin (with whom he studied for many years), he is constantly developing forms of plastic expression by attending lectures and courses given by painting authorities.
+He is especially fascinated by landscape and nature topics and his works include hundreds of his own open air and studio paintings.
 As part of his passion for watercolour painting, the artist showed his works in numerous exhibitions and vernissages, including those accompanying his concerts.